yonilurie/airbnb-clone/README.md

         }
         ```

-## Edit a Spot
+## Edit a room

-Updates and returns an existing spot.
+Updates and returns an existing room.

 -   Require Authentication: true
--   Require proper authorization: Spot must belong to the current user
+-   Require proper authorization: room must belong to the current user
 -   Request

     -   Method: PUT